 Jagannath Rath Yatra History, Procession and Cultural Importance

-Jagannath Puri Rath Yatra is elegant in more than one ways.
-It is being carried out by Hindu devotees for a very long time.
+Jagannath Puri Rath Yatra is elegant in more than one way.
+Hindu devotees have carried it out for a very long time.
 This Rath Yatra has become a symbol of identity for Puri and Odisha state.
-Let’s dive deep into this procession and understand why and how it is celebrated.
+Let’s dive deep into this procession and understand why and how Rath Yatra is organised and celebrated.

 History of Jagannath Puri Rath Yatra

 The Jagannath Rath Yatra festival is dedicated to Lord Jagannath (Lord Krishna), his sister Goddess Subhadra and Lord Balabhadra or Balaram, his elder brother.
-Jagannath Rath Yatra is widely celebrated and one of India’s largest festivals, where millions of devotees arrive and take part in the Rath Yatra processions and seek Lord Jagannath’s blessings.
+Rath Yatra is one of India’s largest festivals, where millions of devotees arrive and take part in the Rath Yatra processions and seek Lord Jagannath’s blessings.

-Jagannath Rath Yatra is organized in Odisha, in Puri on the 2nd day of Ashada Shukla.
+Jagannath Rath Yatra is organised in Odisha, in Puri, on the 2nd day of Ashada Shukla.
 It’s believed Lord Jagannath wants to visit his birthplace every year.
-The journey passes through different parts of the city and creates a mesmerizing scene.
+The journey passes through different parts of the city and creates a mesmerising scene.

 Why Do We Celebrate Jagannath Rath Yatra?

-There is another famous story among many devotees that the Rath Yatra festival is associated with Lord Krishna, Balaram and Subhadra in Dwarka.
+Another famous story among many devotees is that the Rath Yatra festival is associated with Lord Krishna, Balaram, and Subhadra in Dwarka.
 Once upon a time, the eight wives of Lord Krishna decided to listen to some holy tales about Krishna and Gopi from Mother Rohini.
 But she did not want to narrate the story.

 After frequent requests from Lord Krishna’s wives, his mother agreed to tell the story, but she wanted Subhadra to be guarding the door so that no one but only those 8 would listen.
-While Rohini’s mother narrates the stories, Subhadra became very enchanted.
-It captivated her so much that she didn’t notice that Lord Krishna and Balram were at the door.
-She stood between those two holding her hands apart as a way to stop them.
+While Rohini’s mother narrates the stories, Subhadra becomes very enchanted.
+It captivated her so much that she didn’t notice Lord Krishna and Balram were at the door.
+She stood between those two, holding her hands apart as a way to stop them.

-Saint Narad came to their place at that time, and together he saw the three siblings.
+Saint Narad came to their place then, and together he saw the three siblings.
 He chanted a prayer and asked for their blessings.
-It is said that Lord Krishna, Subhadra and Balaram resided in the temple of Puri for eternity and shower blessings on devotees.
+So it is said that Lord Krishna, Subhadra and Balaram resided in the temple of Puri for eternity, and they shower blessings on devotees.